cfw-guide/dsi.cfw.guide/_pages/en_US/troubleshooting.md

 If you have downgraded the system in the past, updating back to v1.4.5 (or v1.4.6 if your DSi region is Chinese or Korean) can help fix this bug as well.

-If the issue persists, try opening your NAND backup with [ninfs](https://github.com/ihaveamac/ninfs/releases), saving it, then [restoring the saved NAND](restoring-nand) to your system.
+If the issue persists, try this:
+1. Mount your NAND backup with [ninfs](https://github.com/ihaveamac/ninfs/releases), and enable the `Allow writing` option
+1. Once your NAND backup is mounted, mount `twl_main.img`.
+If you are using Windows, you can use [OSFMount](https://www.osforensics.com/tools/mount-disk-images.html) to mount the image
+1. Make a new file or directory on the mounted image, then delete the file
+   - This is done so that ninfs can save to the NAND image and fix the FAT tables, but this has not yet been tested
+1. Unmount `twl_main.img`, then unmount the NAND backup in ninfs If the NAND was saved to, [restore it to your console](restoring-nand) and continue with [installing Unlaunch](installing-unlaunch).

 ### There is no audio or boot splash when launching "LAUNCHER" using Unlaunch